eljef/dotfiles/README.md

 Run `make init` to pull dependencies.

+## Installing

+I don't use anything to manage my dotfiles.
+I'm simple and uncultured.
+I use a Makefile to install them.
+You can too with `make install`.

 ## scripts

 I've also included some scripts that I use for setting up systems and keeping